 When I first tried this Xi’an classic back in 2008, friends described it as a Chinese a hamburger, a fitting if somewhat strange description.

 The meat consists of pork belly cooked with rice wine, soy sauce, and spices.
 This meat is then stuffed inside a pan-fried bun.

 An absolute must!

-One thing to bear in mind when trying these popular Chinese food dishes is how much of a difference being able to read Chinese will make to your eating experiences in China.
+One thing to bear in mind when trying these popular Chinese food dishes is how much of a difference being able to read Chinese will make to your eating experiences in China, so, be sure to check out Culture Yard's Chinese courses.
 Not only is it easier to order food, but you also have a greater understanding of what on the menu will taste good.
 You have a greater understanding of how things are cooked and how flavors combine.
 Also you can pick out a decent restaurant from a mile away!